ircv3/ircv3-specifications/extensions/resume.md

 ### Capabilities
 The `draft/resume-0.4` capability is advertised by servers that support resuming connections.

 When this capability is negotiated, the server sends the client their resume token, which is used to authenticate future connection resumptions.
-In addition, servers MAY extend the "ping timeout" length for that client (with the expectation that if the client disconnects, it will try to resume its connection as described here).
+Servers MAY extend the "ping timeout" length for that client (with the expectation that if the client disconnects, it will try to resume its connection as described here).
+Servers MAY also treat disconnections without `QUIT` as though the client used the `BRB` command described below.

 Servers MUST ONLY generate and provide a resume token to a client when the client negotiates the `draft/resume-0.4` capability.